redwoodjs/redwood/docs/docs/tutorial/chapter3/saving-data.md

 </TabItem>
 </Tabs>

-Now submit a message with an invalid email address:
+Now submit a message with an invalid email address that can fool the client side validator (`rob cameron @ redwood.com`):

 ![Email error from the server side](https://user-images.githubusercontent.com/300/158897801-8a3f7ae8-6e67-4fc0-b828-3095c264507e.png)